The Community College Credit Building InitiativeWant to Gain Financial Knowledge and Feel More Confident and Financially Secure?

 » Take advantage of financial perks at work.

 » Access resources to help increase financial stability.

 » Find strategies to increase cash flow, wealth, and credit scores.

 » Become more financially resilient.

 » Reach your potential!

-This webinar will help you to identify financial strategies to build, improve, and maintain your credit.
+Did you know that many employers request access to your credit report as part of their standard job application and hiring process?
+This webinar will help you identify financial strategies to build, improve, and maintain your credit.

 About Us – The Community College Credit Building Initiative (CCCBI)